learn-co-curriculum/dsc-parallel-and-distributed-computing-with-mapreduce/README.md

 Here is what this would look like if it was calculated sequentially.

+### new image here

 If a movie studio was to compute each one it's movie's profits sequentially, it would take far more time than if it calculated each movie's profit and combined them in parallel.

-Here is a diagram of what it parallel processing looks like in actions
+Here is a diagram of what the parallel processing of the actions would look like.

-### new image here

 ### new image here